-Sidenote: It’s common to think that indoor cats cannot get fleas; however, they can also be brought indoors on humans.
+Note: It’s common to think that indoor cats cannot get fleas; however, they can also be brought indoors by humans.

 Capstar is an oral medication that starts to kill adult fleas within 30 minutes of taking it.
 There are different strength tablets for cats and dogs, but it also depends on weight and age for treatment.
 It can also be used every 24 hours as re-infestation occurs.
 But to prevent that, you should also take measures to get rid of fleas in the surrounding environment.